AaronL44/AWS-Cloud-Computing/AWS-Cloud-Computing.md

 ## What is Cloud Computing?
 - **Cloud computing** is the delivery of computing services (servers, storage, databases, networking, software, etc.) over the internet ("the cloud") instead of using local on-premises infrastructure.
+- Pay as you go services.
 <p align="center">
 <img src="image.png" alt="Cloud Computing Diagram" width="300">
 </p>

 ## How to Identify On-Prem vs. Cloud?
+- **Identify simply:**
+  - Anything that is acessed through the internet.
+    - Example: Adobe creative = Cloud based programs (not downloading the programs like photoshop)
+  - Online storage:
+    - OneDrive, google drive - Cloud storage.
 - **On premesis** = Managed on private physical servers/data centers.
 - **Cloud** = Hosted by a cloud provider, accessible over the internet.
 - **Hybrid** = Mix of both